jentery/mdia200/final.md

 Here are some expectations implied by this prompt:

-* **Time**: Once you've followed steps 1-9 above, I recommend spending 3-6 hours on your proof of concept.
+* **Time**: Once you've followed steps 1-9 below (see Appendix 1), I recommend spending 3-6 hours on your proof of concept.
 * **Instructions**: I will assume you read this prompt and these instructions for the proof of concept.
 * **Support**: I will also assume that you sent me any questions or concerns you have about this prompt by Monday, December 11th.
 Please let me know how I can support you and your work.
 * **Feedback**: I will assume you attended class in late November to get feedback on draft material.